rannn367/tp/docs/DeveloperGuide.md

 4. System validates the input.

-5. System updates the customer’s points balance.
+5. System updates the customer's points balance.

 6. System confirms the update.